wendux/DSBridge-Android/readme.md

 ##### `dwebview.disableJavascriptDialogBlock(bool disable)`

-BE CAREFUL to use. if you call any of the javascript popup box functions (`alert`,` confirm`, and `prompt`), the app will hang, and the javascript execution flow will be blocked. if you don't want to block the javascript execution flow, call this method, the  popup box functions will return  immediately(  `confirm` return true, and the `prompt` return empty string).
+BE CAREFUL to use. if you call any of the javascript popup box functions (`alert`,` confirm`, and `prompt`), the app will hang, and the javascript execution flow will be blocked. if you don't want to block the javascript execution flow, call this method, the  popup box functions will return  immediately(  `confirm` return `true`, and the `prompt` return empty string).

 Example: